 What are mutual wills?
-And what to do when a mutual will dispute arises.
+And what should I do if a mutual will dispute arises?

-The courts have recently revisited the often controversial and misunderstood area of mutual will.
-But what are mutual wills?
-We review the principles that are generally applicable to them:-
+The courts have recently revisited the often controversial area of mutual wills.
+But what actually are mutual wills?
+We review the principles that are generally applicable to them.

 - Mutual wills are made by two (or more) people.
 They are usually drafted in similar terms and they confer reciprocal benefits;

 - Mutual wills are made pursuant to an agreement between the parties to make wills in those terms and, crucially, not to revoke them without everyone’s agreement;

 - The agreement to make mutual wills must amount to a contractual relationship that those wills shall be irrevocable.
 It is not enough simply for there to be a desire or an expectation of such, or even a common intention;

 - They should not be confused with mirror wills.
 Execution of mirror wills does not imply an agreement for mutual wills;